cshotton/oled_server/README.md

 curl -XPOST -i -H "Content-type: application/json" -d '{"cmd":"cleardisplay"}' 'http://localhost:3000/oled'
 ```

+Additional functions are available in modules/oled_display.js, but haven't been added to
+the routes in routes/oled.js yet.

 I have the following commands at the end of my /etc/rc.local file to start up the server on boot and show an initial message with the Pi's IP address:
 ```
 su pi -c '/home/pi/oled_server/bin/www &'